sanimkhan/kotlin_for_beginers/README.md

 - Object extension
     - Its like `static` in Java
     - Basically its extending the object of the same class to use some of the member functions.

+### Tutorial 10- Data Class
+- Like Pojo in Java.
+- If a class is marked as Data class, it can can use some of the inbuilt function of that data class such as `toString()`,`hashCode()`.